 NWU makes it easy to transfer into either an accelerated degree completion program or our traditional residential undergraduate experience.

-- Choose NWU’s College of Liberal Arts and Sciences (CLAS) to take semester-long courses during the day, live on or off campus, or compete in intercollegiate athletics.
+- Choose from over 100 degrees in NWU’s College of Liberal Arts and Sciences (CLAS) in Lincoln to take semester-long courses during the day, live on or off campus, or compete in intercollegiate athletics.

-- Choose an accelerated degree-completion program to take evening, weekend or hybrid courses while you work.
+- Choose an accelerated degree-completion program in Lincoln or Omaha to take evening, weekend or hybrid courses while you work.